Jump to section

 - Stripe — we receive subscription status, plan type, and payment event webhooks.
 No raw payment data is stored on our infrastructure.

-- Cloud infrastructure (AWS, Google Cloud, Azure) — when you connect a cloud provider, we use your stored credentials to read infrastructure configuration and security settings (for example storage, network, IAM, encryption and logging configuration) in order to run the compliance checks you trigger.
+- Cloud infrastructure (AWS, Google Cloud, Azure, DigitalOcean) — when you connect a cloud provider, we use your stored credentials to read infrastructure configuration and security settings (for example storage, network, IAM, encryption and logging configuration) in order to run the compliance checks you trigger.
 We store the resulting findings, scores and evidence; we do not copy or store the contents of your data stores, databases, or workloads.

 3. How we use your data